In This Article

 “Make sure to progress slowly and gradually with exercise programs and avoid rapid increases in intensity and/or duration," he explains.
 "It’s also best to avoid extreme temperatures, especially in association with rigorous and prolonged exercise.
 Staying well-hydrated is also very important—this is best accomplished by hydrating well in advance of the activity, rather than playing catch-up."

-Lastly, you can also work to improve mobility with your diet by eating frequent meals and a low-fat, high-carbohydrate diet, as well as medium-chain triglyceride supplementation, Stark shares.
-(We at Byrdie love this MCT oil, $28.)
+Finally, Stark shares that you can also work to improve mobility by eating frequent meals and a low-fat, high-carbohydrate diet, as well as through medium-chain triglyceride supplementation.
+(At Byrdie, we love this MCT oil, $27.)

 This incident was enough to scare me away from any form of Spin class in the near future, but if you’re thinking of signing up for your first class or doing any other sort of workout, consider speaking with a doctor first and, as Stark said, easing your way into it.
 As for me, for now, I’ll just take brunch—hold the strenuous exercise.